S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Decide and align on how to address drivers affecting multiple domains.**

+A delegate circle is formed by stakeholders and populated by representatives of those stakeholders.

 Decisions of a delegate circle are acted upon in the various domains it serves.

-Each circle selects one or more members as representative(s) to a delegate circle.

 Delegate circles provide a way of steering organizations in alignment to the flow of value, and bring a diversity of perspective to governance decisions.

+A delegate circle may bring in other people (e.g. external experts) to help with specific decisions, or even as a  member of the circle.

 ---